-Free Language is a free online language learning podcast, magazine and newsletter.
+Free Language is a free podcast, magazine and new source for self-motivated language learners.

 A native of Charlottesville, Virginia, USA, I have lived in over ten countries now, spanning the Americas, the Caribbean, Europe and Asia.
 For nearly ten years I was traveling constantly and visited dozens of countries, often staying as long as several months.
 I am currently living on a farm in Southern Bohemia, Czech Republic, part of the year and traveling part of the year.